Capel Manor College: Facilities

-Students are given the opportunity to obtain real-world experience and help take care of the College’s estates, gardens, farms, zoos and commercial businesses across its six campuses.

-The College’s Enfield Campus is also home to Capel Manor Gardens, which features over 30 acres of 60 colourful gardens that are open to the public, along with the UK’s only holly maze, a zoo, a florist (Manor Flowers) and a restaurant.
+The College's Enfield Campus is also home to Capel Manor Gardens, which features over 30 acres of 60 colourful gardens that are open to the public, along with the UK's only holly maze, a zoo, a florist (Manor Flowers) and a restaurant.

-Forty Hall Farm is a certified organic farm in Enfield run by Capel Manor College, it is home to a variety of animals, including many rare breeds, and London’s only commercial vineyard, as well as a community orchard, market garden, farm shop and a certified organic veg bag scheme.
+Forty Hall Farm is a certified organic farm in Enfield run by Capel Manor College, it is home to a variety of animals, including many rare breeds, and Greater London's only commercial vineyard, as well as a community orchard, market garden, farm shop and a certified organic veg bag scheme.
 Students can also study agriculture and horticulture here, gaining first-hand, practical experience as part of their learning.

-Capel Manor College’s Crystal Palace Park Campus is located within the National Sports Centre, serving as an education hub for environmental learning in South London.
+Capel Manor College's Crystal Palace Park Campus is located within the National Sports Centre, serving as an education hub for environmental learning in South London.
 Students contribute to the welfare of the Park and its green areas, as well as care for the animals at Crystal Palace Park Farm.
 Similarly, the Gunnersbury Park Campus has working access to parts of Gunnersbury Park, enabling students the chance to gain practical experience in a real-world environment.

-The Mottingham Campus in South East London has beautiful grounds that extend into woodland, where honey is harvested from bees and the animals are regularly exercised.
+The Mottingham Campus in South East London has grounds that extend into woodland, where honey is harvested from bees and the animals are regularly exercised.

-The Regent’s Park Campus is located within the Inner Circle of Regent’s Park, and the College works in partnership with The Royal Parks to increase the options for horticulture and garden design training for people living and working in inner London.
+The Regent's Park Campus is located within the Inner Circle of Regent's Park, and the College works in partnership with The Royal Parks to increase the options for horticulture and garden design training for people living and working in inner London.